dandro/progen-cli/docs/md/docs/cli.md

 the file or directory create.

 ### -s | --substitutions
-Accepts a string of `;` separated `key:value` pairs.
+Accepts a string of `,` separated `key:value` pairs.
 If the `key` appears between dollar signs within the content of templates matched, it will be replaced with the value provided.
 For example, if your template contains `function $my-function-name$() {}` then you can call Progen with `-s "my-function-name:main"` and the resulting file will have `function main() {}` in it.

 You can also have many substitutions for one command.
-For example `-s "ONE:first; TWO:second"`.
+For example `-s "ONE:first, TWO:second"`.

 > ⚠️ The substitution will apply to all matches in the template content.
 If you
 > have $NAME$ 3 times, all 3 instances will be changed.